 How the Lab Can Help

-You likely now face the daunting challenge of figuring out how to redeploy resources, preserve financial and programmatic integrity, work with smaller teams due to layoffs and furloughs, and provide added support to team members through this crisis.
+In responding to COVID-19, you likely face the daunting challenge of figuring out how to redeploy resources, preserve financial and programmatic integrity, work with smaller teams due to layoffs and furloughs, and provide added support to team members through this crisis.
 The Lab is well positioned to help you make the changes necessary to your business and programmatic strategies to ensure you are able to support children and families through the hardships they now face.
 Here is what we offer:

 - Ideate and pivot current strategies, programs, and initiatives to align with social distancing and quarantining guidelines.